wanderindev/wanderindev/README.md

 # Hello 👋, and welcome to my GitHub profile!

 **I'm Javier Feliu**, an **Engineering Manager and Senior Full-Stack Developer** based in Panama City, Panama.
-I lead an 8-person engineering team at a private ad tech company, splitting my time between hands-on development and team leadership.
+I lead a 10-person engineering team at a private ad tech company, splitting my time between hands-on development and team leadership.
 I focus on building high-performance, scalable systems and helping teams deliver better software.

 ## Areas of Expertise